 - Model development methane: embed knowledge into ASM and hydraulic network models; design experiments needed for model calibration; note that this needs close interaction with basic research

 - Full-scale monitoring: what can be measured with which accuracy; identify cases for detailed GHG measurement campaigns

-- Plant-wide model – Benchmarking: full-scale model integration and calibration; multicriteria optimization strategy development, including modeling and ICA for minimizing N20, CH4, and indirect GHG emissions, as well as for maximizing CH4 production in anerobic digestion; testing of control strategies using a benchmark
+- Plant-wide model – Benchmarking: full-scale model integration and calibration; multicriteria optimisation strategy development, including modeling and ICA for minimising N20, CH4, and indirect GHG emissions, as well as for maximising CH4 production in anaerobic digestion; testing of control strategies using a benchmark

 approach extending the efforts of the current TG on Benchmarking of control strategies; and guidance on coupling with existing LCA tools

 - Contact Person: Jose Porro

 - IWA connect: Task Group on Use of Modelling for Minimizing GHG Emissions from Wastewater Systems (GHG)